logsem/melocoton/tools/README_artifact.md

 initial `opam init` setup.

-From the directory containing this README file, run the `setup-artifact.sh` script (or read it and execute its commands).
+From the directory containing this README file, run the `setup-artifact.sh` script.
 Nothing will be installed or written outside of this directory.
 The directory can be safely removed afterwards.